duo821228/control_applications/README.md

 # control_applications

 This repository includes motor control application written in C using IgH EtherCAT Master Stack.
-Since there are two synchronized methods (Frame event, Distributed Clock event) in EtherCAT, We try to support both.
+Since there are two synchronized methods (Frame event, Distributed Clock event) in EtherCAT, we try to support both.

 Support commercial servo drives: